gmateesc/rpx/README.md

 likely needs to be changed.)

-To support deploy-time coniguration of the reverse proxy, the Kubernetes *configMap* resource is used, whose content is provided to the reverse proxy application using a volume specifed in the deployment descriptor.
+To support deploy-time configuration of the reverse-proxy, the Kubernetes *configMap* resource is used, whose content is provided to the reverse proxy application using a volume specifed in the deployment descriptor.